Sermons

 5 November 2017

 There is a saying – blood is thicker than water.
 It is said to indicate that when it comes to loyalties family comes first.
-Families in the Lutheran Church has always been important too.
-You may have one or more family tree books so you can trace your genealogy and work out who that 2nd… Read more
+Families in the Lutheran Church has… Read more

 In God’s Image